-CHECKLIST Sampling & Collection Preparation ☐ The Health Supply Chain Manager with the NMRA and National Program should discuss and prepare an annual sampling and testing plan: which products should be sampled at which locations under the QC testing plan based on the supply chain and product related risks. ☐ Additionally, the Health Supply Chain Manager ensures that "unplanned" or "on purpose" testing is done when specific adverse events happen (I.e., products knowingly exposed to extended bad storage conditions, reported adverse reactions with patients, visible quality defects).
-These are not included in the initial annual sampling plan but must be carried out.
-For each product to be sampled, it is important to know in advance how many units (I.e., number of tablets, number of bottles) need to be collected.
-This information comes from the selected QC Laboratory. ☐ The Health Supply Chain Manager with the NMRA, National Program. and any other main stakeholder should discuss the organization for collecting the samples.
-Samples could be collected using the central medical store transportation and might require an amendment to the initial contract or by using Third-party Logistics services. ☐ The Health Supply Chain Manager supports the NMRA and National Program to communicate with entities from which samples will be expected packaging, and collection date.

-The staff designated to perform the sample collection at the health facility should record the sample collection using a sample collection form, for each sample collected.
+Cl HECKLIST Sampling & Collection Preparation National Program should discuss and prepare an annual sampling and testing plan: which products should be sampled at which locations under the QC testing plan based on the supply chain and product related risks.
+(1. or each product to be sampled, it is important to know in advance how many units e., number of tablets, number of bottles) need to be collected.
+This information omes from the selected QC Laboratory.
+The Health Supply Chain Manager with the NMRA, National Program, and any other main stakeholder should discuss the organization for collecting the samples.
+Samples could be collected using the central medical store transportation and might require an amendment to the initial contract or by using Third-party Logistics services.
+The Health Supply Chain Manager supports the NMRA and National Program to communicate with entities from which samples will be collected and provide them with the product list, batch number, expected packaging, and collection date. facility should record the sample collection using a sample collection form, for each sample collected.
+The Health Supply Chain Manager coordinates with the Head of Operations for the recruitment of an express courier carrier and if necessary, the selection of a Third-party Logistics for sampling collection.
+The Health Supply Chain Manager coordinates with the express courier carrier and the QC laboratory the expedition of the samples.
+There may be a need for CRS to prepare an "invoice" for samples customs clearance purpose.